Islamic Development Bank Scholarships

-The scholarships, part of the IDB's Merit Scholarship Scheme for High Technology, offers up to 10 PhD students per year the opportunity to conduct their doctoral studies in QMUL's Faculty of Science and Engineering.
+The scholarships, part of the Islamic Development Bank Scholarship Scheme offers up to 10 PhD students per year the opportunity to conduct their doctoral studies in QMUL's Faculty of Science and Engineering.
 2 scholarships are available in each of the following academic Schools:

-Candidates should apply for the Islamic Development Bank's Merit Scholarship for High Technology according to their usual processes and deadlines as detailed on their web-pages.
+Candidates should apply for the Islamic Development Bank's website according to their usual processes and deadlines as detailed on their web-pages.

 Interested candidates are encouraged to make contact with a potential supervisor at QMUL in preparing their Merit Scholarship application – they will be able to offer assistance in composing a suitable research proposal.

 The deadline for receipt of Merit Scholarship applications normally falls in February but candidates should confirm this with the IDB.

 Candidates should also apply to QMUL online in the normal way.
 We would recommend applying at least 3 months before you wish to enrol to allow sufficient time for processing the offer letter and applying for a visa.